-- D05.06.07.
-Flow paths to pits shall be representative of the fully developed catchment considering such things as fencing and the likely locations of buildings.
-Consideration shall be given to likely changes to individual flow paths due to the full development of the catchment. - D05.06.08.
-Mannings 'n' surface roughness co-efficient shall be derived from information contained in QUDM. - D05.06.09.
-For large and/or complex drainage situations, detention basins, situations nominated as important by a delegated officer from the Local Government Authority, and / or where the Rational Method is not suitable as described in QUDM, an appropriate computerised hydrological model shall be used to determine peak flow rate and peak volume utilising recognised software packages for runoff routing and drainage analysis.
+- D05.06.09.
+For large and/or complex drainage situations, detention basins, situations nominated as important by a delegated officer from Council, and / or where the Rational Method is not suitable as described in QUDM, an appropriate computerised hydrological model shall be used to determine peak flow rate and peak volume utilising recognised software packages for runoff routing and drainage analysis.
 Book 5 of ARR shall be used for estimation of flood hydrograph and losses. - D05.06.10.
-The full electronic files associated with any computerised modelling works shall be provided to the Local Government Authority as a part of Site Based Stormwater Management Plan.
+The full electronic files associated with any computerised modelling works shall be provided to Council as a part of Site Based Stormwater Management Plan.
 Computer model shall be prepared by a qualified person experienced in the use of the program and under the supervision of a Registered Professional Engineer of Queensland (RPEQ) experienced in this field.
 The accuracy of the model shall be verified by a RPEQ experienced in this field.
 The model shall be calibrated and a sensitivity analysis shall be completed.
-Acceptable software packages are identified in Table D05.06.02 Acceptable Modelling Packages.
-The use of alternate software packages is subject to LGA approval.
+Preferred software packages are identified in Table D05.06.02 Preferred Modelling Packages.

-Table D05.06.02 - Acceptable Modelling Packages
+Table D05.06.02 - Preferred Modelling Packages

-Banana Shire Central Highlands Regional Gladstone Regional Isaac Regional Maranoa Regional Livingstone Shire Rockhampton Regional Runoff Routing: 12d Model Drainage XP-RAFTS/ TUFLOW 12d Model /XP-RAFTS/ TUFLOW XP-RAFTS/ TUFLOW Drainage Analysis: Watercom DRAINS Drains (ILSAX)/ PCDRAINS Drains (ILSAX)/ PCDRAINS Drains (ILSAX)/ PCDRAINS Steady Flow HEC-RAS HEC-RAS HEC-RAS HEC-RAS Unsteady flow TUFLOW MIKE 11/ XPSWIM/ TUFLOW TUFLOW MIKE 11/ XPSWIM/ TUFLOW Water Quality MUSIC/ MUSIC X MUSIC/ MUSIC X MUSIC/ MUSIC X MUSIC/ MUSIC X
+Banana Shire Central Highlands Regional Gladstone Regional Isaac Regional Maranoa Regional Livingstone Shire Rockhampton Regional Runoff Routing: 12d Model Drainage XP Raft/ TUFLOW Drainage Analysis: Watercom DRAINS Drains (ILSAX)/ PCDRAINS Steady Flow HEC-RAS HEC-RAS Unsteady flow TUFLOW MIKE 11/ XPSWIM/ TUFLOW Water Quality MUSIC/ MUSIC X MUSIC